Free Illinois Arrest & Criminal Records (Check Every IL County)

 Cook County Circuit

 Parole records are different from probation.
-Parole is a form of community supervision afforded to inmates in state prisons that are released early for a variety of reasons, most of which is showing signs of rehabilitation.
+Parole is a form of community supervision afforded to inmates in state prisons who are released early for a variety of reasons, most of which are showing signs of rehabilitation.
 Parole supervision falls under the control of the Illinois Department of Corrections (IDOC).

-To search a parolee database in Illinois, do the following steps:
+To search parolee databases in Illinois, complete the following steps:

 1. Open the Illinois Department of Corrections (IDOC) website search portal at the top of the list.